jaffons/pdsnd_github/README.md

 ### Description
 This script reads US bikeshare data (.csv) by city and provides simple statistics for you.

-Data is filtered by month or weekday.
+Data can be filtered by month or weekday.

+Provides statistics on:
+  - the most frequent times of travel
+  - the most popular stations and trip
+  - the total and average trip duration
+  - bikeshare users type, gender and birth year

 ### Prerequisites
 Python3
 Pandas
+Numpy

 ### Files used
 City data: